Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Summary of results

-A very important point needs to be noted here.
-When we look at the input/output sequence, $(X_1^n,Y_1^n)$, the outputs are obtained from the true channel, namely, via the channel parameters $\Theta_\T$.
-Namely, via the conditional probabilities $\theta_s(Y_1|X_1)=\prob(Y_1| \s, X_1)$, where $\s\in\T$ are channel states.
-Since we do not know $\T$, the best we can ask for is to estimate using samples from the true channel, the conditional probability $\prob(Y_1|\U,X_1)$, where $\U\in\cA^\kn$ is a known string.
-Whether or not $\U$ is a channel state, the probability $\prob(Y_1|\U,X_1)$ is well defined. \emph{Note that this problem is not at all the same as estimating a channel with memory $\kn$.}

-For convenience, we rephrase the above problem by defining an \textit{aggregation} of a Markov process and correspondingly, the aggregation $\ThetaTt$ of a channel model in Section \ref{Sec4}.
-The aggregation of the true channel can be thought of a coarse approximation of the true model, one that has memory $\kn$ and (unknown) parameters corresponding to $\U\in\cA^\kn$ that are set to $\prob(Y_1|\U,X_1)$.
-Note once again that the probability $\prob(Y_1|\U,X_1)$ refers to the probability under the true channel model of seeing $Y_1$ as the output of $X_1$, given that $Y_{-\kn+1}^0=\U$, and is well defined whether or not $\U$ is a channel state in $\T$.
+For convenience, we rephrase the above problem by defining an \textit{aggregation} of a Markov process in Section \ref{Sec4} at depth $\kn$.
+The aggregation of the true model can be thought of a coarse approximation of the true model---the aggregated model has memory $\kn$ and (unknown) parameters associated with $\U\in\cA^\kn$, $\tilde{q}(a|\U)$, set to $\ptq(a|\U)$.
+We denote the aggregated model by $\ptildettildeq$ (with states $\Ttilde$ and parameters $\tilde{q}(\Ttilde)$).
+In Proposition~\ref{UB_Ent_Rate}, we show that the entropy rate corresponding to the aggregated model $\ptildettildeq$ is an upper bound on the entropy rate of the true model $\ptq$.

-In any estimation problem posed in this paper, we do not get to see outputs corresponding to the aggregated channel.
-We need to estimate the aggregated parameters using the input/outputs of the true, underlying channel $\ThetaT$.
-We emphasize again, therefore the task is not the same as estimating a channel with memory $\kn$ which can be approached via regular universal compression techniques.
-The aggregation is simply an abstraction that helps us write results more transparently.
+The catch is that we do not get to see observations corresponding to the aggregated model.
+We need to estimate the aggregated model $\ptildettildeq$ using the observations from the true, underlying model $\ptq$.
+Therefore the task is not the same as estimating a model with memory $\kn$.

-\ignore{The output corresponding to aggregated channel model will be another stationary Markov process denoted by $\ptildettildeq$, where $\Ttilde=\cA^\kn$ with $\kn=\alpha_n\log n$ for some function $\alpha_n=\cO(1)$.} \ignore{Now $\ptildettildeq$ matches all joint distributions of the output process $\ptq$ involving variables that are less than $\kn$ apart from each other---namely if $i_1\upto i_l$ are any increasing sequence of $l$ numbers such that $i_l-i_1+1<\kn$, then } \paragraph{Information rate} We first compare the information rates of the input/output sequence of true channel with the input/output sequence of the aggregated channel.
-This is of course, a purely hypothetical comparison---it is not as if we get to observe the aggregated channel.
-Rather, the hope is that we might somehow be able to estimate the aggregated channel by observing the true channel.